HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Introduction

 \section{Introduction}

-Strongly lensed systems with time-variable sources provide competitive probes of the Hubble constant $H_{\rm 0}$ that are independent from CMB observations \citep{planck18} and the local distance ladder \citep{riess19,freedman19,freedman20}, and allow one to assess the significance of the current $H_{\rm 0}$ tension.
-The H0LiCOW and COSMOGRAIL projects \citep[e.g.,][]{suyu17,courbin18} have recently established the capacity of combining time-delay measurements and robust strong lensing models to constrain $H_{\rm 0}$, and measured $H_{\rm 0} = 73.3 ^{+1.7}_{-1.8}$~km~s$^{-1}$~Mpc$^{-1}$ in flat $\Lambda$CDM cosmology using six lensed quasars \citep{wong20}.
-The seventh lens has been analysed by the STRIDES collaboration \citep{shajib20,buckleygeer20}, and a detailed study of systematic effects is presented by \citet{millon20} as part of the TDCOSMO organisation.
-Moreover, the first two strongly lensed supernovae (SNe) with spatially-resolved multiple images have been detected in recent years, one core-collapse SN behind the strong lensing cluster MACS\,J1149.5+222.3 \citep[SN Refsdal,][]{kelly15}, and one type Ia SN behind an isolated lens galaxy \citep[iPTF16geu,][]{goobar17}.
-These findings open a promising window for future $H_{\rm 0}$ measurements with lensed SNe.
-Such systems are indeed well suited for time-delay measurements given the smooth, non-erratic SNe light curves which require shorter high-cadence monitoring than lensed quasars, and the possibility to reduce microlensing effects by focusing on the early, achromatic expansion phase a few weeks after explosion, and by using color light curves \citep[][Huber et al., 2020, in prep.;]{suyu20,huber19,bonvin19,goldstein18}.
+Strongly lensed systems with time-variable sources provide competitive probes of the Hubble constant $H_{\rm 0}$, which are independent of cosmic microwave background (CMB) observations \citep{planck18} and the local distance ladder \citep{riess19,freedman19,freedman20}, and allow one to assess the significance of the current $H_{\rm 0}$ tension.
+The COSmological MOnitoring of GRAvitational Lenses (COSMOGRAIL) and $H_{\rm 0}$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW) projects \citep[e.g.,][]{suyu17,courbin18} have recently established the capacity of combining time-delay measurements and robust strong lensing models to constrain $H_{\rm 0}$ and measured $H_{\rm 0} = 73.3 ^{+1.7}_{-1.8}$~km~s$^{-1}$~Mpc$^{-1}$ in flat Lambda cold dark matter ($\Lambda$CDM) cosmology using six lensed quasars \citep{wong20}.
+The seventh lens has been analyzed by the STRong lensing Insights into the Dark Energy Survey (STRIDES) collaboration \citep{shajib20,buckleygeer20}, and a detailed study of systematic effects is presented by \citet{millon20} as part of the Time-Delay COSMOgraphy (TDCOSMO) organization.
+Moreover, the first two strongly lensed supernovae (SNe) with spatially-resolved multiple images have been detected in recent years; one core-collapse SN was found behind the strong lensing cluster MACS\,J1149.5+222.3 \citep[SN Refsdal,][]{kelly15}, and one type Ia SN was found behind an isolated lens galaxy \citep[iPTF16geu,][]{goobar17}.
+These findings open new perspectives on future $H_{\rm 0}$ measurements with lensed SNe.
+These types of systems are indeed well-suited for time-delay measurements given the smooth, nonerratic SNe light curves which require shorter high-cadence monitoring than lensed quasars, and the possibility of reducing microlensing effects by focusing on the early, achromatic expansion phase a few weeks after explosion, and by using color light curves \citep[][Huber et al., 2020, in prep.;]{suyu20,huber19,bonvin19,goldstein18}.
 For lensed type Ia SNe, the standardizable intrinsic peak luminosity of the source is also a valuable input for breaking the mass-sheet degeneracy in lens mass models \citep{falco85}.
-Constraints on $H_{\rm 0}$ have already been derived with SN Refsdal \citep{grillo18,grillo20} and illustrate the great potential of such measurements, in particular for galaxy-scale strong lens systems that have simpler lens mass distributions than galaxy clusters.
+Constraints on $H_{\rm 0}$ have already been derived with SN Refsdal \citep{grillo18,grillo20} and they illustrate the great potential of such measurements, in particular for galaxy-scale strong lens systems that have simpler lens mass distributions than galaxy clusters.
 Lensed SNe with adequate image separations providing time delays of a few days to weeks are particularly promising and are relatively less sensitive to microlensing effects \citep{suyu20,huber19}.